 Native plants can be grown outside of their native range in the appropriate growing conditions.
 This map shows the native range, as well as the introduced range, of this species.

-We ship plants in the spring, and in the fall, during our plant-shipping periods.
-Fall plant-shipping begins on September 11, 2023, and the last day to order plants for fall shipment is October 1, 2023.
+Fall plant-shipping begins on September 9, 2024.
+The last day to order your plants for fall shipment is September 29.

-During checkout, you will choose a Shipping Week for your plant delivery, from the dates that are available.
+During checkout, you will be asked to choose a Shipping Week for your plant delivery, from the dates that are available.
 The week that you choose will be included in your order confirmation email.
-When your plants have shipped you will receive another email that includes tracking information.
+When your plants ship you will receive an email that includes your tracking information.

 Will New Jersey Tea grow under Black Walnut trees?